DoodlyDoodlers/DoodlyDoodlers.github.io/README.md

 # DoodlyDoodlers.github.io
-This is a fun typing game hosted on github pages
+This is a fun typing game hosted on github pages, Doodly Doodlers By Mohamed Yusuf